Free Assessment

 A disease-modifying approach

 Inhalers and steroids manage asthma symptoms.
 Allergy drops address the allergic inflammation that triggers asthma attacks in the first place.
 For patients with allergic asthma, treating the allergy can mean better long-term asthma control with fewer medications.
-Before starting allergy immunotherapy, your doctor may prescribe controller inhalers to get your asthma under control first — generally defined as no more than two days per week of rescue inhaler use and no nighttime awakenings due to symptoms.

 Eczema